jorgecanario4/JobsityTest/JorgeCanarioChallenge/ReadMe.md

 - Download only if your OS is MacOS: [Apple Safari](https://support.apple.com/en-us/HT204416) **(OPTIONAL)**

-> **Note:** there is a Safari for Windows but I wouldn't recommend as Apple officially is not supporting Safari for Windows.
+> **Note:** there is a Safari for Windows but I wouldn't recommend it as Apple officially is not supporting Safari for Windows.
 If you find some web that offers
-> Safari for Windows, there's a high risk of downloading spyware, ransomwares, worm and trojans.
+> Safari for Windows, there's a high risk of downloading spyware, ransomwares, worms and trojans.
 We're better off running with other browsers (no worries code will not break because of missing a browser)

 ### Operating instructions: